positron-solutions/transient-showcase/README.md

 -   `(transient-arg-value "--argument-" (transient-args transient-current-command)`
 -   `(transient-suffixes transient-current-command)` and retrieve your fully hydrated suffix

-1. TODO The `transient-suffixes` option requires filtering
+-   TODO The `transient-suffixes` option requires filtering

     In my opinion the API should make it easier to get raw values from suffixes, but this is also a matter of custom infixes needing to serialize values correctly so that `transient-arg-value` will "just work".

+<a id="orgc1c683d"></a>

 ## Scope

 When you call a function with an argument, you want to know in the body of your function what that argument was.
 This is the scope.
 The prefix is initialized with the `:scope` either in its own body or a similar form.
 Suffixes can then read back that scope in their body.
 The suffix object is given the scope and can use it to alter its own display or behavior.
 The layout also can interpret the scope while it is initializing.

 **WARNING** When writing predicates against the scope, you will need to determine whether `transient--prefix` or `transient-current-prefix` is correct when writing prefix-generic suffixes.
 It is very subtle if you accidentally choose the wrong one and the parent has a nil scope while the child has an entirely different scope.
 These variables change throughout the lifecycle!
-Use [edebug](#orgf3c4baf) you must!
+Use [edebug](#org372fea9) you must!

     (transient-define-suffix tsc--read-prefix-scope ()